 Mar 9, 2014

-Speech given by Matthias Bichsel, Projects & Technology Director, Royal Dutch Shell plc, at the GEO 2014 conference in Manama, Kingdom of Bahrain on March 9, 2014.
+Speech given by Matthias Bichsel, Projects & Technology Director at Shell, at the GEO 2014 conference in Manama, Kingdom of Bahrain on March 9, 2014.

 Taking geoscience beyond the conventional

 Your Excellency, distinguished speakers, ladies and gentlemen: Good afternoon.

 I’m delighted to be back here again at the GEO Conference in Bahrain.
 I’ve been coming to this conference – as either a visitor or a speaker – from the start.
 I recognise a few familiar faces, but I’m also happy to see plenty of fresh folks.

 This mix of young and old reminds me of the Rejuvenate Opportunity Now – or RON – workshops that Shell holds to refresh our thinking on how hydrocarbons formed in mature basins, how they moved around and where they’re hiding now.
 At these workshops, we bring together geologists who are currently exploring a basin and geologists who explored the same basin five, 10 – even 30 – years ago.

 Hundreds of years of accumulated experience are pitted against minds that have not accepted the prevailing dogmas.
 Since Mother Nature always seems to be much more complex than what we imagine, questioning dogmas – and even busting them to pieces – is generally necessary to come up with new plays.

 In our latest RON workshop, six new plays were conceived within one week of intense brainstorming.
 And drilling has already begun to test them.